Seasonal Tips

 Spot Checks

-Check tar and gravel roofs for any surface bare spots.
+Check tar and gravel roofs for any bare spots.
 Cover exposed tar and gravel with pea gravel.
 Also, check for any blisters or spongy spots on the roof that might signify a need for professional roof repair or replacement.

 Clean Out Your Gutters